Heisenberg homology on surface configurations: The Schr o dinger local system

-The Schr{\"o}dinger representation occupies a special place in the representation theory of the Heisenberg group, and in this section we explain how to leverage its properties to construct an untwisted representation on the full mapping class group $\mathfrak{M}(\Sigma)$, after passing to a central extension.
-For comparison, recall that, in the previous section, we constructed an untwisted representation of (a central extension of) the Torelli group $\mathfrak{T}(\Sigma) \subseteq \mathfrak{M}(\Sigma)$ associated to \emph{any} representation $V$ of the Heisenberg group.
-The difference in this section is that we focus only on the special case where $V$ is the \emph{Schr{\"o}dinger representation}, but as a consequence we are able to untwist the representation on the full mapping class group.
+The Schr{\"o}dinger representation occupies a special place in the representation theory of the Heisenberg group, and in this section we explain how to leverage its properties to construct an untwisted representation of the full mapping class group $\mathfrak{M}(\Sigma)$, after passing to a central extension.

+In \S\ref{ss:Stone-vN} we first discuss the Schr\"odinger representation in more detail, as well as the Stone--von Neumann theorem and its consequences.
+In \S\ref{ss:universal} we discuss the universal central extension of the mapping class group.
+We then prove Theorem \ref{athm:universal-central} in \S\ref{ss:inf-dim-unitary}, constructing untwisted representations of the universal central extension of the mapping class group.
+In \S\ref{ss:fd-unitary} we explain how to adapt our construction to the finite-dimensional analogues of the Schr\"odinger representation to prove Theorem \ref{athm:universal-central-fd}.
+Finally, in \S\ref{ss:sesquilinear-form} we show that, although these representations are not unitary in an obvious way, they do preserve a certain perfect sesquilinear pairing between two different homology groups (Proposition \ref{prop:perfect-sesquilinear-form}).